-The daily reference asset value for each Class equals the total net assets of the relevant Class as of the previous Valuation Day, plus additional subscriptions and minus redemptions and any distributed dividend, multiplied by the 50% Bloomberg Barclays Euro Corporate 500 - BBB index + 50% Bloomberg Barclays Euro High Yield BB Rating only index.
+The daily Reference Asset Value for each Class equals the total net assets of the relevant Class as of the previous Valuation Day, plus additional subscriptions and minus redemptions and any distributed dividend, multiplied by the 50% Bloomberg Euro Corporate 500 - BBB index + 50% Bloomberg Euro High Yield BB Rating only index.
 In case of redemptions, corresponding Performance Fee (if any) will be crystallised.
+The Performance Fee is paid and crystallised yearly.